Ok firstly a quick summary here is terminology that I regularly use when talking about

 Raconteur - The Storyteller's Collection (aka RSC) This is the original quilt with 363 blocks joined together into 59 collections

-block is a single miniature hexagon
+A block is a single miniature hexagon

-collection is a set of seven miniature hexagons joined together and framed to make a larger hexagon.
+A collection is a set of seven miniature hexagons joined together and framed to make a larger hexagon.

 A half collection is a pair of two elongated miniature hexagons joined together and then two fillers are added.
 This is then all framed to make a larger half hexagon that is used along the edge.

-corner collection is a single elongated miniature hexagons joined together and then two fillers are added.
+A corner collection is a single elongated miniature hexagons joined together and then two fillers are added.
 This is then all framed to complete the corner blocks.

-layout is a bed size quilt.
+A layout is a bed size quilt.
 Layouts are available for lap quilts, single, double, queen and king size quilt.

 Raconteur 141 is the enlarged version of RSC.
 No one has yet finished this quilt so I can't honestly tell you how many blocks or collections there are in this quilt, but I will tell you what my computer tells me.